nhammond129/nhammond129/README.md

 *C++ | C | Python | Wolfram Language*

-Able to learn just about any language on the fly.\
+Able to learn just about any language on demand.
-I've played with a lot of them, from varieties of assembler to scripting in `zsh`.

 ---
 ### Tools: